 Chronic superficial keratitis is most commonly seen in German Shepherd Dogs, but it is also found in Belgian Tervurens, Greyhounds, Siberian Huskies, Australian Shepherds, and Border Collies.

 CSK is immune-mediated in nature, characterized by an infiltration of white blood cells into the superficial stroma of the cornea.
 These cells are predominately CD4-expressing T lymphocytes and to a lesser extent CD8-expressing T cells.
 The CD4-expressing T-cells secrete gamma interferon, which causes expression of the major histocompatibility complex class II molecules in the cells of the cornea.
 These class II molecules cause further inflammation by interacting with the T cells and triggering an immune response.
-Ultraviolet light is important in the genesis of the disease which… Read the rest
+Ultraviolet light is important in the genesis of the disease which is seen at higher prevalence at … Read the rest